 ESSIM calculates energy flows per time step for a simulation period.
-It takes as inputs the energy system defined in ESDL and calculates optimal schedule of flexible producers and the effect of this schedule in terms of emissions, costs, load on the network, etc. Thanks to the easy configurability of the energy system with the help of the ESDL MapEditor, the user can use ESSIM to perform "what if?" scenario analyses on current and future energy systems.
+It takes as inputs the energy system defined in ESDL and calculates optimal schedule of flexible producers and the effect of this schedule in terms of emissions, costs, load on the network, etc. (Figure 12 shows an ESSIM output example).
+Thanks to the easy configurability of the energy system with the help of the ESDL MapEditor, the user can use ESSIM to perform "what if?" scenario analyses on current and future energy systems.

-Figure 8: ESSIM output: Hourly data showing imbalance.
+Figure 12: ESSIM output: Hourly data showing imbalance.

-Along with the primary KPIs that ESSIM generates (Energy mix, network imbalance, emissions, etc.), external KPI modules connected to ESSIM also allow for post-processing ESSIM data to get measurable insights into the energy system variations.
+Along with the primary KPIs that ESSIM generates (Energy mix, network imbalance, emissions, etc.), external KPI modules connected to ESSIM also allow for post-processing ESSIM data to get measurable insights into the energy system variations (Figure 13 shows the design phase workflow).
 Results of KPI modules are in JSON format and as such can be communicated with external tools.

-Figure 9: ESSIM used in the planning-design phase of Energy Transition.
+Figure 13: ESSIM used in the planning-design phase of Energy Transition.